Consoling/master-admin-panel/README.md

 To clone this:
-1. open a pwershell on your desktop location and run this: git clone https://github.com/Consoling/barber-ecom
+1. open a Powershell on your desktop location and run this: git clone https://github.com/Consoling/barber-ecom

 2. Run: